 The architecture of this workflow includes the following components.

 Machine learning workloads tend to be compute-intensive, both when training and when scoring new data.
 As a rule of thumb, try not to run more than one scoring process per core.
-Machine Learning Server lets you define the number of R processes running in each container.
+Azure Machine Learning lets you define the number of R processes running in each container.
 The default is five processes.
 When creating a relatively simple model, such as a linear regression with a small number of variables, or a small decision tree, you can increase the number of processes.
 Monitor the CPU load on your cluster nodes to determine the appropriate limit on the number of containers.

 A GPU-enabled cluster can speed up some types of workloads, and deep learning models in particular.
 Not all workloads can take advantage of GPUs — only those that make heavy use of matrix algebra.
 For example, tree-based models, including random forests and boosting models, generally derive no advantage from GPUs.